 Function of Blank Verse

 Originating from Latin and Greek sources, blank verse is widely employed as a vehicle in English dramatic poetry and prose, to create specific grandeur.
 Blank verse has similarities to normal speech but it is written in a variety of patterns, which bring interruptions such as pauses.
-Therefore, the intention is to produce a formal rhythmical pattern that creates musical effect.
+Therefore, the intention is to produce a formal rhythmical pattern that creates the musical effect.
 Hence, it tends to capture the attention of the readers and the listeners, which is its primary objective.